ShaikhBorhanUddin/Inventory_Management/solutions.md

 The result shows that the product **Hynix (H15201504-8) Genuine DDR2 2 GB** has the **highest profit margin percentage of 66.89%** among all products in the dataset.
 This means that for every dollar spent on the standard cost of this product, the company earns approximately **$0.67** in profit.
 A high profit margin like this indicates the product is either priced significantly above its cost or produced at a very low cost while still maintaining a strong market price.
 This insight is valuable in business intelligence for **prioritizing profitable items in marketing, inventory, and sales strategies**.

 # Q9: Which day of the week has the highest total sales revenue?

+Understanding which day of the week generates the highest total sales revenue is crucial for businesses to optimize operations, marketing, and resource allocation.
+By identifying peak sales days, companies can better manage inventory, schedule staff, and plan targeted promotions to maximize revenue.
+This analysis helps in recognizing customer purchasing patterns and behavioral trends, enabling data-driven decisions to enhance profitability and improve overall business efficiency.

 ## Solution
 ```SQL
 SELECT